Menu Close

 OBJECTIVES

-The scientific objectives of the BTSB team are to propose answers to societal issues arising from the emergence of resistance phenomena in human medicine, veterinary medicine, agronomy and the impact of bioactive substances (drugs, phytosanitary) on the environment. .
-Thus, the proposed scientific project stems from two major societal issues: the search for new drug molecules alternative to antibiotics and the management of environmental risks associated with drug rejection.
-The project is therefore reflected by the development of two lines of academic research, convergent, in continuity with the work of the previous contract.
-The team is also developing a partnership research activity with the local but also national economic fabric.
+The scientific objectives of the BTSB team are to propose solutions to societal issues arising from the emergence of resistance phenomena in human and veterinary medicine, agronomy and the impact of bioactive substances (drugs, phytosanitary products) on the environment.
+The proposed scientific project therefore addresses a number of societal issues, ranging from the search for new therapeutic or agronomic molecules, to the management of environmental risks associated with the release of drugs.
+The project is led by a multi-disciplinary team working with both academic partners and the local and national economic fabric.

 Academic research